imliuyzh/pupperfield-service/README.md

 ### Testing the Application

-Just run:
+You can see the execution status as well as getting the full coverage report at `/target/site/jacoco/index.html` with:

 ```
 ./mvnw clean test
 ```

-You can read the full coverage report at `/target/site/jacoco/index.html` by opening it in a browser.

 ## Technology Stack